use adb sideload command stock twrp recovery

 How to Use ADB Sideload in Android [Stock and TWRP Recovery]

-In this guide, we will show you the steps to use the ADB Sideload feature and flash or install ZIP files in both the stock and custom recovery (TWRP).
+In this guide, we will show you the steps to use the ADB Sideload feature on your Android device to flash or install ZIP files in both the stock and custom recovery (TWRP).
 IF you are ever going to prepare a list of the most useful functionalities that you could carry out via ADB commands, the Sideload feature would definitely occupy a respectable spot in this list.
 This is one of the very few commands that are equally used by tech enthusiasts and general users alike.
 The former set of users could use it to install files when their device is booted to TWRP.

 On the other hand, everyday users could use it to install official OTA updates via stock recovery.
 However, in spite of all the goodies involved, there is still some confusion surrounding this feature.
 But with this guide, you could put all these doubts to rest.
 Today, we will show you all the required information on how you could use the ADB Sideload feature to flash or install ZIP files in both the stock and custom recovery like TWRP.
 Follow along.

-What is ADB Sideload
+What is ADB Sideload in Android

 use adb sideload command stock twrp recovery

-ADB sideload is the feature in Android devices that allows you directly install or flash ZIP files onto your device via a single ADB command.
+ADB sideload is the feature in Android devices that allows you to directly install or flash ZIP files onto your device via a single ADB command.
 Its usage scenario depends on the user set, the enthusiasts mostly use it to flash mods and tweaks that come in ZIP packages.
 On the other hand, the general user makes use of this feature to manually install OTA updates.

-However, no matter to which domain you belong, one thing stays the same- you could only install ZIP files via it.
+However, no matter to which domain you belong, one thing stays the same- you can only install ZIP files via it.
 Furthermore, for the users who would be using it via TWRP, there’s another thing to keep in mind.
 The Sideload feature isn’t used to transfer files from your PC to your device.
 Rather, it will directly install the ZIP file onto your device.

 If you are just looking to transfer files, then you should instead look out for other TWRP options such as Mount, MTP, among others.
 Likewise, the same stands true in the case of stock recovery.
 The OTA update file will directly be installed onto your device, without being transferred first.